otter-player/otter-player/README.md

 ### CDN

-Install Otter Player using CDN.
+Install The Otter Player using CDN.

 ```<head>```